 Physical dependence can occur in anybody at any time.
 That’s what makes drug abuse so scary.
 Many people try drugs once and never get addicted.
 Some use for years without physical symptoms.
 However, others may find themselves compelled to use after just one hit.
 As a result, you need to know how to spot the signs of physical addiction.
 These signs include:

 - Changes in your appetite

 - Troubling health changes, like unexplained weight loss

 - Higher tolerance levels

 These symptoms help let you know that physical dependence is a reality.
 Knowing that you are dependent on a drug can be scary.
 Many people feel weak or immoral when this happens.
 Don’t think that way.
 You are not soft or evil because you are addicted.
 Addiction is a disease and affects millions of people everywhere.
 As a result, you must get proper medical care to stay healthy.

 If you believe you suffer from physical dependence, help is available.
 Don’t be afraid to go through rehab to regain a sober life.
 This process can seem very demanding to many.
 However, it is just like any other medical treatment.
 And once you finish, you can regain a sober lifestyle and live a more fulfilled, happier life.
 The following addiction treatment programs offered at Red Oak Recovery can help you make a lasting recovery:

 - Dialectical Behavior Therapy

 - Relapse Prevention Therapy

-- Inpatient Drug Rehab Program
+- Intensive outpatient Drug Rehab Program